 This is the very reason, I chose to stay in Agios Nikitas myself.

 Since the village is small and popular with tourists it can easily get crowded during the summer months.
 Besides, there’s not much to do during the evenings, besides dining at a local taverna or watching the sunset.

 The most popular beach is the eponymous Agios Nikitas and this is mainly due to the fact that it is very easily accessible: the main street ends here.
 The beach is sandy, not very big and there are no sunbeds or umbrellas.

-However, I preferred Milos, which can be reached on foot or by boat.
+However, I preferred Milos beach instead, which can be reached on foot or by boat.
 If you choose the first option you should know that you’ll need to climb over a pretty high hill to get to the beach.
 It’s no easy feat, especially in the summer heat.

 Nevertheless, I still recommend doing it, at least once, since you’ll be rewarded with a beautiful view of the beach and the shockingly blue-azure color of the water.

 On the other hand, if you decide to go by boat, pay attention to the time of the last return journey or else you’ll still have to climb over the hill to return to your accommodation.

 I should also mention that Milos is often listed among the best beaches in Lefkada, along with Kathisma, Egremni beach, and the famous Porto Katsiki.